shlifedev/among-us-memory/OffsetGuide.md

  8. copy **7bytes** (00 00 00 00 00 00 00)
  9. open EngineOffset.cs and copy it (00 00 00 00 00 00 00 ??)

+### how to find playercontro.get_data method signature pattern with cheat engine

+  still writing

+### how to find playercontroll pointer with cheatengine

+  still writing

+### how to find shipstatus pointer with cheatengine

+  still writing